phylum-dev/documentation/docs/package_firewall/cargo.md

 ```

 If a verison range is accepted by the manifest, the package manager will
-automatically attempt using a version that passes Phylum's policy.
+automatically attempt to use a version that passes Phylum's policy.